 Ainsworth is a tiny city located in the state of Iowa.
 With a population of 513 people and just one neighborhood, Ainsworth is the 392nd largest community in Iowa.
-Ainsworth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Ainsworth has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Ainsworth is a blue-collar town, with 41.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ainsworth is a city of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Ainsworth who work in sales jobs (12.26%), food service (12.02%), and management occupations (6.73%).